robotronik/Libopencm3_STM32F4_Guide/README.md

 3. Finally, only for **output**, configuration of the output (GPIO output type, GPIO pin speed)

 ### Alternate Function
-Pins on a μC are limited therefor multiple function are used on any pin, function are for example timer controlled pin, communication pin (uart, spi,etc. )
+Pins on a μC are limited therefor multiple function are used on any pin, the function are for example timer controlled pin, communication pin (uart, spi, etc.)

 All Information are found in the alternate function mapping in the datasheet (see Hardware Documentation)

-Same setup as Digital I/O with mode af then set **alternate function** to correct AF (number in the mapping)
+Same setup as Digital I/O with the mode AF then set **alternate function** to correct AF (number in the mapping)

 ### TODO: Analog Pin Setup

 ## Example 1: Blink a LED
-We will use **clock** and **GPIO**, if you run in an issue or want to debug the code further see Debug with uart
+We will use **clock** and **GPIO**, if you run into an issue or want to debug the code further see Debug with uart

-Example is already done on master branch.
+Example is already done on the master branch.
 On your local branch you can delete lowlevel/gpio.c, lowlevel/led.c, lowlevel/include/gpio.h, lowlevel/include/led.h.

 1. Let's setup the clock in main
 2. Create or Edit gpio.h and gpio.c